-Garter Lane Arts Centre and the Arts Council of Ireland (with support from Waterford City & County Council) are delighted to introduce, Choreographer/ Independent Dance Artist, Dee Grant as the beneficiary of the valuable Artist in Residence Award in 2020.
+Garter Lane Arts Centre and the Arts Council of Ireland (with support from Waterford City & County Council) are delighted to introduce, Choreographer/ Independent Dance Artist, Dee Grant as the centres DAnce Artist in Residence.

 About Dee Grant

 A Wexford native, Dee Grant graduated from Middlesex University with a BA (Hons)Dance degree in 1993.
 Since then, she is no stranger to bringing professional dance to the fore, a former Artistic Director of Myriad Dance (1999-2013) in Wexford, producing numerous choreographic dance works that were shown nationwide, including Dublin Fringe Festival and Dublin Dance Festivals to mention two.
 In 2008, Dee retrained in Somatic Dance Education with Joan Davis, Maya Lila, Wicklow, a practice that was to have profound effect on her current theatrical & community arts engagement.

 Dee remains a passionate instigator, educator and dance advocate for the development of contemporary dance practice in Ireland.
 She has worked intensively with Arts Officers in Mayo, Carlow, Waterford, Wexford, Wicklow and Leitrim Local Authorities, developing several large-scale contemporary dance performance projects & events for professional dancers, participatory groups, youth dance companies and the learning disability sectors.